Poikilos/arduino-thermistor/doc/development/training-disclosure.md

 Then set a global lastTempReachedSecond = tempReachedTick / 1000 / 60
 Then set a global lastTempLostTick = tempLostTick / 1000 / 60

+- 2025-08-14

+Here is the new version:

+- paste ff77b1d

+How can I use interrupts so that processing doesn't cause encoder wheel turns or presses to be skipped?